bajorgensen/Intel_microcode/README.md

 # Intel_microcode
-Information on the latest microcode updates from Intel and VMware
+Information on the latest microcode updates from Intel and VMware.